 TABLE 92-1RISK FACTORS FOR GALLSTONE FORMATION ||Download (.pdf) TABLE 92-1 RISK FACTORS FOR GALLSTONE FORMATION

 The great majority of patients with gallstones remain asymptomatic.
 Gallstones are frequently found incidentally when a patient undergoes abdominal imaging.
 It is often a challenge to the medical practitioner to determine whether the symptoms that led to the discovery of gallstones, such as mildly abnormal liver tests, or chronic nonsevere abdominal pain are causally related to the newly discovered gallstones.
 Serious complications that may arise from cholelithiasis include severe abdominal pain (“biliary colic”), sepsis, pancreatitis, or cancer of the gallbladder.

 Approximately 80% of gallstones in the United States contain cholesterol as their major constituent and are termed cholesterol stones.
-Cholesterol crystals tend to precipitate and form stones or sludge when an excess of cholesterol is present in bile relative to the concentrations of bile ...
+Cholesterol crystals tend to precipitate and form stones or sludge when an excess of cholesterol is present in bile relative to the concentrations of bile acids and ...